buszi/Boomerang/COMPOSE.md

 ### CatchBoomerangLifecycleEffect

 A Composable effect that tries to catch a boomerang value from the `BoomerangStore` when a specific lifecycle event occurs.
 This is typically used to process data that was stored in the `BoomerangStore` when the UI becomes visible.

+### CatchEventBoomerangLifecycleEffect

+A specialized Composable effect for catching event notifications from the `BoomerangStore`.
+This is a convenience function that simplifies catching events in Compose UI, specifically designed for handling simple event notifications without additional data.

 ### rememberBoomerangStore